Circe: Family and attributes

 By most accounts, she was the daughter of the sun god Helios and Perse, one of the three thousand Oceanid nymphs.
 In Orphic Argonautica, her mother is called Asterope instead.
 Her brothers were Aeëtes, keeper of the Golden Fleece and father of Medea, and Perses.
 Her sister was Pasiphaë, the wife of King Minos and mother of the Minotaur.
 Other accounts make her and her niece Medea the daughters of Hecate, the goddess of witchcraft by Aeëtes, usually said to be her brother instead.
 She was often confused with Calypso, due to her shifts in behavior and personality, and the association that both of them had with Odysseus.

 According to Greek legend, Circe lived on the island of Aeaea.
-Although Homer is vague when it comes to the island's whereabouts, in his epic poem Argonautica, the early 3rd BC author Apollonius of Rhodes locates Aeaea somewhere south of Aethalia (Elba), within view of the Tyrrhenian shore (that is, the western coast of Italy).
+Although Homer is vague when it comes to the island's whereabouts, the early 3rd BC author Apollonius of Rhodes's epic poem Argonautica locates Aeaea somewhere south of Aethalia (Elba), within view of the Tyrrhenian shore (that is, the western coast of Italy).
 In the same poem, Circe's brother Aeëtes describes how Circe was transferred to Aeaea: "I noted it once after taking a ride in my father Helios' chariot, when he was taking my sister Circe to the western land and we came to the coast of the Tyrrhenian mainland, where she dwells to this day, very far from the Colchian land."
 A scholiast on Apollonius Rhodius claims that Apollonius is following Hesiod's tradition in making Circe arrive in Aeaea on Helios' chariot, while Valerius Flaccus writes that Circe was borne away by winged dragons.
 Roman poets associated her with the most ancient traditions of Latium, and made her home to be on the promontory of Circeo.

 Homer describes Circe as "a dreadful goddess with lovely hair and human speech".
 Apollonius writes that she (just like every other descendant of Helios) had flashing golden eyes that shot out rays of light, with the author of Argonautica Orphica noting that she had hair like fiery rays.
 Ovid's The Cure for Love implies that Circe might have been taught the knowledge of herbs and potions from her mother Perse, who seems to have had similar skills.